-Partnership for Assessment of Readiness for College and Careers (PARCC): PARCC is a consortium of states and the District of Columbia that are working to create and deploy a standard set of mathematics and English assessments for the purpose of measuring college and career readiness of students in grades K-12.
-The assessments are administered electronically and are closely aligned with the Common Core State Standards, and replace the former state ISAT exam.
-CPS first began administering PARRC during school year 2014-15 when the district focused on administering the assessment to elementary school students in grades 3-8 and high school students in English I and Algebra I / Integrated Math I courses.
+Partnership for Assessment of Readiness for College and Careers (PARCC): PARCC is a consortium of states and the District of Columbia that are working to create and deploy a standard set of mathematics and English assessments for the purpose of measuring college and career readiness of K-12 students.
+The assessments are administered electronically, closely aligned with the Common Core State Standards, and replace the former state ISAT exam.
+CPS first began administering PARCC during SY2014-15, when the district focused on administering the assessment to elementary school students in grades 3-8 and high school students in English I, Algebra I, or Integrated Math I courses.